-A patient’s preferences and needs can be determined most effectively through comprehensive geriatric assessment Overview of Geriatric Care Every 4 years, the US Department of Health and Human Services (HHS) updates its strategic plan and defines its mission and goals.
-The current HHS strategic plan (2018-2022) includes the following... read more , including identification and evaluation of all disorders and evaluation of the patient’s functional ability.
+A patient’s preferences and needs can be determined most effectively through comprehensive geriatric assessment, including identification and evaluation of all disorders and evaluation of the patient’s functional ability.
 Disabling or burdensome disorders—most commonly dementia, incontinence, and immobility—may trigger consideration of nursing home placement.
-However, even modest amelioration of a disorder may forestall the need for a nursing home ( see Table: Strategies for Avoiding Nursing Home Placement Strategies for Avoiding Nursing Home Placement ).
-Older adults are the primary users of long-term care services and comprise ( 1 Reference Skilled nursing facilities (SNFs—also referred to as nursing homes) are licensed and certified by each state according to federal Medicare criteria.
-Skilled nursing facilities typically provide... read more ):
+However, even modest amelioration of a disorder may forestall the need for a nursing home (see table ).
+Older adults are the primary users of long-term care services and comprise (1 Reference Skilled nursing facilities (SNFs—also referred to as nursing homes) are licensed and certified by each state according to federal Medicare criteria.
+Skilled nursing facilities typically provide... read more )

 84% of nursing home residents